Nuclear Medicine Technology Certification Board - Welcome - NMTCB Tucker, GA

 You will be notified by letter, telephone, or facsimile of any discrepancies between the information provided on your application and the information the NMTCB is able to verify.
 Any unresolved discrepancies may cause you to be determined ineligible to sit for the examination and result in postponement of your examination or permanent disqualification.

-You will be mailed an authorization letter upon verification of your credentials.
-This letter will inform you of the current test site to contact to schedule an appointment and include additional information.
-Take your authorization letter and a currently valid photo ID (driver's license, passport, etc.) to the test site when reporting for your appointment.
-Eligible candidates will have three (3) months in which to call for and schedule an individual appointment and take the examination at one of the test sites.
-Test results will be available at the test site following the exam.
+You will be emailed a username, password and instructions for scheduling your examination upon verification of your credentials.
+This email will contain a link to IQT where you will login and schedule your appointment.
+You will be provided with a list of test sites and available examination times.
+Once you have scheduled your appointment, you will be able to print your admission letter.
+Take your admission letter and a currently valid photo ID (driver's license, passport, etc.) to the test site when reporting for your appointment.
+Eligible candidates will have three (3) months in which to schedule an individual appointment and take the examination at one of the test sites.
+Preliminary test results will be available at the test site following the exam.
 Failure to take the exam within the three (3) months eligibility period will invalidate your eligibility and you will be required to reactivate your eligibility with an additional reactivation fee described above.
-If you have not received the authorization letter within two (2) months after receipt of your application acknowledgement, please contact the NMTCB office.
+If you have not received the admission letter from IQT within one week of scheduling the date of your exam please log into your account through IQT to download and print this admission letter or contact IQT directly at 1-866-773-1114 to request another admission letter be emailed to you.

 You will be notified in writing of any item(s) necessary to complete your file.
 All materials must be completed and received by the NMTCB office in a timely manner or you will be determined ineligible.
 Ineligible applicants will be notified of the circumstances regarding the ineligibility determination.
 No refunds are given.
 It is to your advantage to submit your application prior to your desired test date in case clarification is required.